questdb/questdb/README.md

 You can refer to
 [our comparison article](https://questdb.io/blog/2021/07/05/comparing-questdb-timescaledb-influxdb/)
-to have an overview of QuestDB and other open source timesereis databases on functionality, maturity, and performance.
+to have an overview of QuestDB and other open source time series databases on functionality, maturity, and performance.

 Here are high-cardinality